 Gleason's articles and expert comments have appeared in The Wall Street Journal, Detroit News, Washington Times, and National Review, among thousands of other national, state, and local newspapers, wire services, and Internet sites.

-A seasoned business leader, investor, political strategist, and grassroots activist, Gleason is also a graduate of the University of Florida with a BA degree in Political Science.
+A seasoned business leader, investor, political strategist, and grassroots activist, Gleason is also a graduate of the University of Florida with a B.A. degree in Political Science.

-Jp Cortez — Policy Director
+Jp Cortez — Executive Director

 Jp Cortez is the Executive Director of the Sound Money Defense League, a nationally renowned policy group known for its fervent commitment to advocating for a stable and constitutional monetary system.

 With a passion for Austrian economics and a deep understanding of monetary history, Cortez has become a leading voice in the movement to restore sound money to its rightful place in society.

 A graduate of Auburn University, Cortez's journey into the world of monetary policy began with his recognition of the importance of sound money in preserving individual liberty and long-term economic prosperity.
 He has since channeled his knowledge and enthusiasm into promoting awareness about the inherent risks of fiat currency and the benefits of returning to a sound monetary system.

 Under Jp Cortez's leadership, the Sound Money Defense League has flourished, striving to engage the public, policymakers, and grassroots organizations in meaningful discussions about money, monetary policy, and the U.S. Constitution.
 His dedication to fostering open dialogue and his unyielding belief in the power of sound money has galvanized a growing community of supporters.